xactuary/MechaCar_Statistical_Analysis/README.md

 Looking at separate lots, we can see that Lot 3 has a variance that is higher than the design specifications at 170.29 versus the maximum allowed of 100.
 Based on this observation we would reject the manufacturing lot 3 as not meeting the design standards needed.

 ## T test analysis
   The one sample T test is used to determine whether there is a statistical difference between the means of sample datasets versus a hypothesized full population dataset.
 We want to determine if the lot means are statistically different from the population mean of 1500.
-Our null hypothesis says there is no statistical difference - the samples are representative of the population.
+Our null hypothesis says there is no statistical difference between the sample mean and the population mean - the samples are representative of the population.
 The alternate hypothesis is that there is a statistical difference between the observed sample mean and the whole population.
 In order to see if Lot 3 really is different than the population, we can use the T test.

   Before applying the t-test, we need to check our sample for the following requirements:
   1. The input data must be numerical and continuous.
 This is true because the PSI is numeric and continuous